PrakarshSingh5/SnapTrade/client/README.md

 # React + Vite
+In this app i used the technologies ;

+ React, Redux, Nodejs, ExpressJs, MongoDB, Tailwind CSS, Cloudinary, Razorpay, and much more..
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: